Skeletor/Keldor of the House of Miro

 - Adaptational Badass:

-- The comics have arguably the most badass incarnation of Skeletor ever.
-We're talking about a guy who conquered "universes beyond counting", leaving the multiverse in ruins in the process and bragged about how "the shadow of Skeletors boot" struck terror billions upon billions of innocents.
-Not to mention he thrashed The Goddess in a fight, knocking her out in a single punch◊ and later fought with Damon, "The Slayer of Worlds" as an equal.
+- The 80s DC comics have arguably the most badass incarnation of Skeletor ever.
+We're talking about a guy who conquered "universes beyond counting", leaving the multiverse in ruins in the process and bragged about how "the shadow of Skeletor's boot" struck terror in billions upon billions of innocents.
+Not to mention he thrashed The Goddess in a fight, knocking her out in a single punch◊ and later fought with Damon, "The Slayer of Worlds", as an equal.
 The icing on the cake?
-His final battle with He-Man in the In these walls...Armageddon! storyline had him destroying far-off universes in his clash with He-Man, causing the Multiverse to tremble and all of reality to twist upon itself.
+His final battle with He-Man in the Within these walls...Armageddon! storyline had him destroying far-off universes in his clash with He-Man, causing the Multiverse to tremble and all of reality to twist upon itself.